damikun/trouble-training/Doc/Logging.md

 ### Colorised Console output

-Default serilog console output can be BW and it depends on operating system console (teromina) default color setup.
-In case you wanna colorize it follow this setps:
+The default output of the Serilog console can be BW and depends on the default color setting of the operating system console (teromina).
+If you want to color it, follow these instructions:

-1) The `Serilog.Sinks.Console` package must be installed
-2) Right teheme must be set and also force to set this settings on redirected output.
+1) The package `Serilog.Sinks.Console` must be installed.
+2) The correct theme must be set and you must also enforce these settings for the redirected output.

 ```
 logCfg = logCfg.WriteTo.Console(